cakecatz/flex-toolbar/README.md

     If you have the package [browser-plus](https://atom.io/packages/browser-plus)
     installed, you can use it to open your links.
-    Just check the box in flex-toolbar's settings.
+    Just check the box in Flex Tool Bar's settings.

+    Also Atom URI are allowed.
+For example `atom://config/packages/flex-tool-bar` will open Flex Tool Bar's settings.

 -   `spacer` adds separators between toolbar buttons.